Information about the Trail, Stages, Equipment

 General Information about Huella Andina

-- Huella Andina is a waymarked, long distance (600 km) trail in northern Patagonia.
+- Huella Andina is a signposted, long distance (600 km) trail in northern Patagonia.

 - The trail runs through the provinces of Neuquen, Rio Negro and Chubut, and passes through five National Parks: Lanin, Nahuel Huapi, The Myrtles, Lago Puelo and Los Alerces.